How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

 #7: Family Outings

-Depending on the distance to the destination and nature of the event, I would either run to the place we were going and meet my family there or run home after the event.
+Depending on the distance to the destination and the nature of the event, I would either run to the place we were going and meet my family there or run home after the event.

-Sometimes I would run the entire distance and sometimes I would just run part of the way.
+Sometimes I would run the entire distance, and sometimes I would just run part of the way.

-I eventually memorized the routes and distances to many of our typical destinations and our children got used to my husband pulling the minivan over mid-drive so I could get out and run the last three miles home.
+I eventually memorized the routes and distances to many of our typical destinations, and our children got used to my husband pulling the minivan over mid-drive so I could get out and run the last three miles home.

-I also learned where clean public restrooms were so I could change into or out of running clothes if necessary.
+I also learned where clean public restrooms were, so I could change into or out of running clothes if necessary.

 #8: Sign Up For Coaching Or a Training Plan

-A weird thing happens when you actually hire a coach or commit to a training plan – you’re suddenly more likely to make your running a priority.
+A weird thing happens when you actually hire a coach or commit to a training plan: you’re suddenly more likely to make your running a priority.

-At least that’s what happened to our editor and coach Thomas Watson:
+At least that’s what happened to our editor and coach, Thomas Watson:

 “With a newborn around the house, as well as working from home this past year, I was finding that time to exercise was consistently the last thing on my priority list – and the first thing to get jettisoned.

-So when my son was 7 months old, I actually hired a running coach to give me a 4 month training plan.
+So when my son was 7 months old, I actually hired a running coach to give me a 4-month training plan.

-I wasn’t training for any specific event, I was just looking for a roadmap to make my training more consistent.
+I wasn’t training for any specific event; I was just looking for a roadmap to make my training more consistent.

-I essentially outsourced all the decision-making around daily exercise – instead of trying to fit a quick workout around life, I was looking at my training plan and then planning the workout alongside my other priorities.
+I essentially outsourced all the decision-making around daily exercise.
+Instead of trying to fit a quick workout around life, I was looking at my training plan and then planning the workout alongside my other priorities.

 It ended up being one of my most consistent training periods of the past few years!